ibexa/documentation-developer/docs/ai_actions/ai_actions_guide.md

 ## How it works

-AI Actions add-on is built upon the PHP framework.
+AI Actions LTS update is built upon the PHP framework.
 The framework package is responsible for gathering information from various sources, such as AI action types, AI action configurations, and contextual details like SiteAccess, user details, locale settings, and more.
 This data can then be combined with user input.
 It's then passed to a service connector, such as the default OpenAI connector, for final processing on [[= product_name =]] side.